alfred32-dev/alfred32-dev/README.md

 # Hey there!
-I'm Alfred — **Software Engineer**
+I'm Alfred

 **Full-Stack Developer** | **Cloud & DevOps Enthusiast** | **AI agents enthusiast** | **Digital Normad**

 I design and build scalable software that helps businesses streamline operations and deliver real-world impact.
-Angular (v19) is my framework of choice for crafting rich web experiences.
+Angular (v19) is my framework of choice.
 I also work with Node.js, C# (.NET Core), React, MongoDB, and PostgreSQL to deliver full-stack solutions.
 On the cloud side, I deploy with Firebase, Azure, and Docker.

 ---